 Updated Travel Advice and Temporary Restrictions Relating to COVID-19

-Direct flights between China and Australia have significantly reduced.
+Direct flights between China and Australia are limited.
 You may be permitted to enter China with a valid Chinese residence permit.
-If despite our advice you travel to China, you will be required to provide negative COVID-19 test results prior to flying and you’ll you will be subject to 14 days mandatory quarantine on arrival.
-China has introduced additional testing requirements with tighter timeframes which may change at short notice and may entail multiple tests.
-Contact your nearest Chinese embassy/consulate or your airline to confirm.
+If despite our advice you travel to China, you'll be required to provide negative COVID-19 test results prior to flying.
+There are multiple tests required within tight timeframes.
+Testing requirements may change at short notice.
+Australians who have been vaccinated with a COVID-19 vaccine produced in China and who meet other eligibility requirements should contact the nearest Chinese embassy/consulate to confirm visa eligibility and other travel requirements (see 'Travel').
+You'll be requested to undertake at least 14 days mandatory quarantine at a designated hotel or facility on arrival followed by additional COVID-19 prevention measures and testing determined by local authorities at your entry point and final destination in China.
+Measures may include an additional period of home quarantine.
 If you’re already in China, and wish to return to Australia, we recommend you do so as soon as possible by commercial means.

 Australia’s Border Restrictions

 From 11:59pm Saturday 28 March, all international travellers arriving in Australia regardless of nationality or point of departure must complete self-isolation for 14 days in designated facilities before they can go home.